Usable-Security-and-Privacy-Lab/lets-auth-documentation/version0.2/README.md

 - [Service Authentication](./serviceAuthentication.md): Shows how a user authenticates with a service using an authenticator.2

-- [Account Recovery](./accountRecovery.md): Shows how the authenticators store and synchronize recovery data with the certificate authority, which is used to associate account identifiers and secrets with services.
+- [Recovery Data](./recoveryData.md): Shows how the authenticators store and synchronize recovery data with the certificate authority, which is used to associate account identifiers and secrets with services.
 Knowing the account identifier for a service allows the authenticator to ask the CA for a new